firefart/isp_stats/README.md

 The setup runs [speedtest-cli](https://github.com/sivel/speedtest-cli) every hour and collects the stats from the nearest [speedtest.net](http://www.speedtest.net/) server.
 The data is written into a time series database ([InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/)) and displayed in a preconfigured dashboard using [Grafana](http://grafana.org/).
 You can also export all data from the dashboard as CSV for further offline processing.

-**Hint:** If you want to use a raspberry and have a fast internet connection (>100Mbps) you can not use the internet Ethernet interface as it can only handle 100Mbps at a maximum.
-I'm currently trying a raspberry setup handling faster traffic (see below).
+**Hint:** If you want to use a raspberry older than model `3 B+` and have a fast internet connection (>100Mbps) you can not use the device as it can only handle 100Mbps at a maximum.
+To handle greater speeds you need to use a [Raspberry 3 B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/).

 ## Using Ansible
 * Install python and git